The Atmore Report, 1930: The Depression

 In September 1931, the progressive Harry Atmore resigned.
 He was replaced as Minister of Education by Robert Masters who cut expenses to the bone.
 In the next fifteen months teachers' salaries were reduced, the school admission age was raised from five to six, and many students left school to assist their parents in the economic crisis.

 Legacy

 Atmore's plans for creating a new order in the schools had been swamped by the wave of retrenchment of the early 1930s.
 But Peter Fraser, as Labour's Minister of Education in the later 1930s supported many of the measures, including making school attendance compulsory from seven to fifteen which occurred in 1944.

-The Atmore Report was a very important document in the development of the New Zealand Education System and is recognised by many as a progressive educationists' charter.
+The Atmore Report played a crucial role in shaping the New Zealand Education System and is widely regarded as a charter for progressive educationists.